-1.7 REQUIREMENT OF THE LABORATORY SUPPORT AND LIBRARY RESOURCES:
+1.8 REQUIREMENT OF THE LABORATORY SUPPORT AND LIBRARY RESOURCES:

-Since the M.A. in Journalism and Mass Communication programme requires practical based courses to be integrated with conventional text based courses, so laboratory and library facilities are an important requirement in this area.
-A state-of-the-art editing room has been constituted at the city office of the University located at Housefed Complex, Beltola for the purpose of editing audio and video programme.
+Since the MA in Journalism and Mass Communication programme requires practical based courses to be integrated with conventional text based courses, so laboratory and library facilities are an important requirement in this area.
+A state-of-the-art editing room has been constituted at the University for the purpose of editing audio and video programmes.
 A well stocked library connected with wi-fi is also necessary to browse through reference books as well as online journals.
 This is because most of the books pertaining to the area of mass communication and journalism are widely available in the Western countries making it difficult for learners from developing countries like India to procure them as they are pretty expensive.
 It is worth mentioning here that K.K.
-Handiqui State Open University has a Central Library of its own which is situated at the University headquarters at Rani, Guwahati.
+Handiqui State Open University has a Central Library of its own which is situated at the University headquarters.
 Library services are offered to the learners through physical library facilities set up by the University at the respective study centres.
-Reference books are suggested by the faculty members of the University, and are supplied to the libraries located at the study centres.
+Reference books are suggested by the faculty members of the University, and are supplied to the study centre's libraries.
 Some of the important subject specific books that are widely available at the central library are -

-- a)Aggarwal, VirBala, V.S Gupta (2002).
+Aggarwal, Vir Bala, V.S Gupta (2002).
 Handbook of Journalism and Mass Communication.
-New Delhi: Concept Publishing Company. - b) Adler, Ronald B., Rodman, George R. (2000).
-Understanding Human Communication.
-Harcourt Brace College Publishers.
+New Delhi: Concept Publishing Company

-- c) DeVito, Joseph A. (2002) Essentials of Human Communication.
-Boston: Allyn& Bacon. - d) Fiske, John (1990).
-Introduction to Communication Studies.
-New York: Routledge. - e)Kumar, Keval J. (2006).
-Mass Communication in India.
-Mumbai: Jaico Publishing House. - f) Moran, Terence P. (2010).
+- ii.
+Adler, Ronald B., Rodman ,George R. (2000) Understanding Human Communication.
+Harcourt Brace College Publishers - iii.
+DeVito, Joseph A. (2002) Essentials of Human Communication.
+Boston:Allyn & Bacon - iv.
+Fiske, John (1990) Introduction to Communication Studies.
+New York : Routledge. - v.
+Kumar, Keval J. (2006) Mass Communication in India.
+Mumbai : Jaico Publishing House - vi.
+Moran, Terence P. (2010).
 Introduction to the History of Communication.
-New York: Peter Lang Publishing. - g) Narula, Uma (2001).
-Mass Communication: Theory and Practice.
-New Delhi: Har-Anand publications Pvt.
-Ltd. - h) Singhal, Arvind, Everett M. Rogers (2001).
+New York: Peter Lang Publishing - vii.
+Narula, Uma (2001) Mass Communication : Theory and Practice.
+New Delhi : Har-Anand publications Pvt.
+Ltd. - viii.
+Singhal, Arvind, Everett M. Rogers (2001).
 India's Communication Revolution.
 Sage Publications Pvt.
-Ltd. - i) Tomasello, Michael (2008).
-Origins of Human Communication.
-Massachusetts: MIT Press. - j) Vilanilam, J.V (2005).
-Mass Communication in India.
-New Delhi: Sage Publications.
+Ltd. - ix.
+Tomasello, Michael (2008) Origins of Human Communication.
+Massachusetts : MIT Press. - x.
+Vilanilam, J.V (2005) Mass Communication in India .
+New Delhi : Sage Publications

-1.8 COST ESTIMATE OF THE PROGRAMME AND PROVISIONS:
+1.9 COST ESTIMATE OF THE PROGRAMME AND PROVISIONS: